p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

 ## Lab 5:  Monitor End-to-End

-In this unit you will explore live application metrics and query logs to know the health of your applications.
+In this unit, you will explore live application metrics and query logs to know the health of your applications.

 ### Task 1: Add Instrumentation Key to Key Vault